Regional search continues for missing Coryell County man

 “He suffers with a medical condition that requires medical attention,” the bulletin read.
 “Mr. Nesbit is missing the tip of his left ring finger.
 He has multiple tattoos that include 2 on his upper left arm, upper right arm, and left shoulder, as well as multiple scars that include: 1 on his nose, the back of head, his left eyebrow and on top of his right hand.

-Nesbit was described as being 6 feet tall and around 220 pounds.
+Nesbit was described as being 6 feet tall and about 220 pounds.

 Wilcox said any members of the public with information on the case can contact the sheriff’s department dispatch at 254-865-7201.